-B. Code of Conduct
+B. Employee Code of Conduct

 Those acting on behalf of the University of Kentucky have a duty to conduct themselves in a manner that will maintain the public's trust in the integrity of the University and to act compatibly with their obligation to the University.
-The Code of Conduct establishes guidelines for professional conduct for University members, including trustees, executive officers, faculty, staff, and other individuals employed by the University, those using University resources or facilities, and volunteers and representatives acting as agents of the University (collectively "University members").
+The Employee Code of Conduct establishes guidelines for professional conduct for those who act for the University, including trustees, executive officers, faculty, staff and other individuals employed by the University, those using University resources or facilities and volunteers and representatives acting as agents of the University.
 The conduct of students is addressed in the Student Rights and Responsibilities.

-The Code of Conduct is intended to determine what conduct is expected and to help individuals to determine behaviors that should be avoided.
+The Employee Code of Conduct is intended to determine what conduct is expected and to help individuals to determine behaviors that should be avoided.
 Employees are strongly urged to consult with their supervisor to review and evaluate specific situations.
 Violations of this code will be subject to appropriate sanctions.
-In addition to the Code, University members are subject to all University regulations, policies, and state and federal law.
-As applicable, University members shall comply with:
+In addition to the Code, those who act for the University are subject to all University regulations, policies and state and federal law.
+As applicable, those who act for the University shall comply with:

-- Federal laws, regulations, and policies;
+- Federal laws, regulations and policies;

 - Kentucky Revised Statutes (KRS) and Kentucky Administrative Regulations (KAR);

-- University and unit-level policies and procedures including, but not limited to, the Governing Regulations (GR), Administrative Regulations (AR), Human Resources Policy and Procedure Manual (HRP&P), the Business Procedures Manual (BPM), and University Senate Rules;
+- University and unit-level policies and procedures including, but not limited to, the Governing Regulations (GR), Administrative Regulations (AR), Human Resources Policy and Procedure Manual (HRP&P), the Business Procedures Manual (BPM) and Faculty Senate Rules:

-- Contract, grant, and donor stipulations;
+- Contract, grant and donor stipulations;

 - Accreditation requirements; and

 - Generally accepted accounting principles.

-While this Code of Conduct provides expectations and interpretation, additional guidance is found in other official University policy documents, such as the Governing Regulations, Administrative Regulations, Human Resources Policies and Procedures, University Senate Rules, and Business Procedures Manual.
+While this Employee Code of Conduct provides expectations and interpretation, additional guidance is found in other official University policy documents, such as the Governing Regulations, Administrative Regulations, Human Resources Policies and Procedures, Business Procedures Manual and Faculty Senate Rules.